tel/scala-maia/README.md

 project](http://graphql.org/) but is optimized for the Scala platform and ecosystem and offers more type-level guarantees to users for that restriction.

+See [Architecture](../master/docs/architecture.md) for an overview of Maia's design and implementation.

 ## Etymology

 Maia is Greek for "midwife" and name of the eldest of the Pleiades, but more